GRAVEL TRAVEL PORTUGAL

 Option 2 - Herdade Do Touril - booking.com

-This is a beautifully restored rural estate set about 3 miles north of Zambujeira do Mar.
-The property offers an elegant, remote and comfortable stay, with whitewashed houses, tiled floors, and a large saltwater heated pool.
-Own restaurant.
+This is a beautifully restored rural estate set about 4 km before Zambujeira do Mar.
+The property offers an elegant, remote and comfortable stay, with whitewashed houses, tiled floors, a large saltwater heated pool, and own restaurant.
 Breakfast with regional products is highly rated, and the service is attentive and warm.
 Many of my previous cycling clients have stayed here — and without exception, they were truly delighted with the experience.

 💶 Approx. €182-209 / night (double room)